Vintage 1950s Bullet Bras – Behind the Bizarre Trend

 Other posts you might like:

-Although they’ve fallen out of fashion, bullet bras or cone bras can still be found in more specialty type lingerie stores.
+Although they’ve fallen out of fashion in favor of a more natural silhouette, bullet bras or cone bras can still be found in more specialty type lingerie stores.

 Although obviously not in style today, there are modern lingerie makers that still specialize in creating the vintage bras, mostly for a unique lingerie look.